 You can just go for the day on the bus.
 Or you can choose to stay in the park overnight.
 I highly recommend camping for 2-3 nights.
 This will give you lots of time to just chill, hike, and be happy while enjoying the natural beauty of Colombia.

-If you are wondering where to visit in Colombia to get right off the beaten track, then you can’t get much further away for it all than Punta Gallians.
+If you are wondering where to visit in Colombia to get right off the beaten track, then you can’t get much further away from it all than Punta Gallians.

 It’s hard to describe Cabo de La Vela and Punta Gallinas other than saying it’s like a cross between a Salvidor Dali painting and a scene from mad Max.
 I can honestly say taking a tour here was one of the highlights of my time in Colombia as it was just so surreal.
 The only downside is that it can get expensive.
 Even if you don’t do an organized tour it costs a good amount of money, so in all honesty, it’s just easier to do the tour.
 But you can read all about my experience here, I also detail how to do this trip without the tour.